Al-Jama'a al-Islamiyya: Beliefs

-While secularist social analyses of Egypt's socioeconomic problems maintained that poverty was caused by overpopulation or high defense expenditures, ALA-LC saw the cause in the populace's spiritual failures – laxness, secularism, and corruption.
-The solution was a return to the simplicity, hard work, and self-reliance of earlier Muslim life.

-Members allegedly allying with al-Qaeda
+Alliance with al-Qaeda

-Deputy leader of al-Qaeda Ayman al-Zawahiri announced a new alliance with a faction of Al-Gama'a al-Islamiyya.
+Deputy leader of al-Qaeda, Ayman al-Zawahiri, announced a new alliance with a faction of Al-Gama'a al-Islamiyya.
 In a video released on the internet on 5 August 2006.
 Zawahiri said "We bring good tidings to the Muslim nation about a big faction of the knights ofALA-LC uniting with Al-Qaeda," and the move aimed to help "rally the Muslim nation's capabilities in a unified rank in the face of the most severe crusader campaign against Islam in its history."
 An ALA-LC leader, Muhammad al-Hukaymah, appeared in the video and confirmed the unity move.
-However, Hukaymah acknowledged that other ALA-LC members had "backslid" from the militant course he was keeping to, and some ALA-LC representatives also denied that they were joining forces with the international Al-Qaeda network.
-Sheikh Abdel Akhar Hammad, a former ALA-LC leader, told Al-Jazeera: "If [some] brothers have joined, then this is their own personal view and I don't think that most ALA-LC members share that same opinion."
+Hukaymah acknowledged that other ALA-LC members had "backslid" from the militant course he was keeping to, and some ALA-LC representatives denied that they were joining forces with the international Al-Qaeda network.
+Sheikh Abdel Akhar Hammad, a former ALA-LC leader, told news agency Al-Jazeera: "If [some] brothers have joined, then this is their own personal view and I don't think that most ALA-LC members share that same opinion."